10 Most Dangerous Cities in Arizona in 2023 (with Pictures)

 4. Winslow, AZ

 Winslow has an unemployment rate of 8.7%, the fourth-highest in Arizona and is double that of the US national average.
-It’s not all bad news for Winslow, though, and the property crime rate has dropped by 35% in the last couple of years, and violent crime is also gradually declining.
+It’s not all bad news for Winslow, though, and the property crime rate has dropped by 35% in the last couple of years.
+Violent crime in this city is also gradually declining.

 5. Holbrook, AZ